Dharma Overground Links Page

 Kenneth Folk's dharma site, often referred to as KFD, is an early spinoff and current sister site of the DhO and contains a lot of crossover membership.
-It got shut down on WetPaint for unknown reasons but is now found here.
 However, a new public version is now back up and running and found here.

-The Dharma Underground spawned the Dharma Overground, which spawned KFD and OE when the first Great Schism occurred, and then KFD had its own series of schisms, one of which spawned The Dharma Forum Refugee Camp whose members include some of the early DhO members, and that spawnened the grand attempt at re-integrating some of the fractured communities called awakenetwork.org.
+The Dharma Underground spawned the Dharma Overground, which spawned KFD and OE when the first Great Schism occurred, and then KFD had its own series of schisms, one of which spawned The Dharma Forum Refugees Camp, whose members include some of the early DhO members, and that spawned the grand attempt at re-integrating some of the fractured communities called awakenetwork.org.

 DialecticalAmy is the blog and website of Amy Donohue on practice and this post-post-modern life.